Mauricio Dubon Player Props: Astros vs. Reds

 Mauricio Dubon At The Plate

-- Among the qualifying hitters in MLB action, he ranks 19th in batting average, 107th in on-base percentage, and 103rd in slugging.
+- Among qualifying hitters, he ranks 22nd in batting average, while his on-base percentage ranks 112th and he is 107th in slugging.

-- In 13 games this season (24.1%), Dubon has picked up an RBI, including two games with multiple runs batted in.
+- Dubon has driven in a run in 13 games this season (23.6%), including two games with multiple runs batted in.

-- He has scored in 53.7% of his games this year, with more than one run scored in 13.0%.
+- He has scored in 52.7% of his games this season, with more than one run scored in 12.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.